fbrowther/Determine-Factors-Influencing-Collision-and-Accidents-in-UK/README.md

 ![alt text](https://github.com/fbrowther/Project-2/blob/main/Mongodb/vehicle_data.png)

 # Conclusions
-As a part of this project, project dataset was successfully extracted, transformed and loaded onto both the relational database, Postgresql and non-relational database MongoDB for further analysis by the Data Analytics team.
+As a part of this project, datasets were successfully extracted, transformed and loaded onto both the relational database, Postgresql and non-relational database MongoDB for further analysis by the Data Analytics team.